 How to cite this article:

-Krishnamoorthy Sivakumar, Periyaswamy Subramanian and Ghanshyam N Jha.
+Krishnamoorthy Sivakumar, Periyaswamy Subramanian, Ghanshyam N Jha.
 Effect of broad range doses of oral administration of Zinc Oxide Nanoparticles in freshwater fish Oreochromis mossambicus.
-International Journal of Fauna and Biological Studies.
-2019; 6(5): 62-69.
+Int J Fauna Biol Stud 2019;6(5):62-69.